-Join Ryan Kittleson for an in-depth discussion in this video Understanding why thickness matters, part of 3D Printing on Shapeways Using Maya.
+Join Ryan Kittleson for an in-depth discussion in this video Understanding why thickness matters, part of Maya: 3D Printing with Shapeways.

 If you have a model that was made for animation, the thickness usually doesn't matter.
 However, when you get a model 3D printed, thickness is probably the biggest technical concern that you have to deal with.
 If a model is too thin, it'll be fragile and break.
 If a model is too thick, it can use unneccissary material And the cost will be very high.
 In this video I'll go over the main issues surrounding model thickness.
 So let's go on to the shapeways website where we can get detailed information on thickness requirements.